 What's in season: September

 The approach of autumn sees the peak of our harvest.
-Historically, this time of year has been central to the UK's rural calendar - exemplified by the harvest festivals that many areas still celebrate with a traditional harvest festival.
+Historically, this time of year has been central to the UK's rural calendar, and many areas still celebrate with a traditional harvest festival.

 This month we're talking about damsons

 Damsons are small, dark purple fruits with a far more intense and acidic flavour than a plum.
 They get their name from Damascus where they are said to have been bred and eaten enthusiastically by ancient Romans.
 However, they are closely related to the bullace, a small tree that grows wild in Britain.
 There are many different varieties of this tree, including 'merryweather', which was raised in Nottingham during the early 20th century.

 Their rich sharp flavour makes damsons excellent for jams and puddings and it is thought that their deep colour was once used to make purple dye.
 Some varieties including 'prune damson' are also suitable for drying to make prunes.